shufflingB/swiftui-foreach-drag-core-data/README.md

 Why this rather than directly storing the order as a "priority" attribute on the entity?
 Storing as part of the relationship is more flexible; it allows ordering as part of many lists without requiring additional Entity "priority" attributes to be added for each list.

+**NB: Do not adopt this approach if intending to use CloudKit.**

+**CloudKit does not support the use of OrderedSets, see [here](https://stackoverflow.com/questions/69787646/core-data-storing-ordered-values-in-a-one-to-many-relationship) and [here](https://stackoverflow.com/questions/56967051/how-to-set-an-ordered-relationship-with-nspersistentcloudkitcontainer) for more on that**

 ## Installation

 Works for me (tm) with Xcode 11.6 and iOS 13.5